 An additional benefit from the Vocollect Voice Picking was a significantly reduced learning curve for new employees.
 When new warehouse workers were hired, it used to take thirteen weeks (about three months) to fully train them and get them working at the same speed as more experienced employees.
-According to Heady, the RFgen-Vocollect Voice Picking has cut that learning curve down to just three weeks—a 77-percent reduction in training time.
+According to Heady, the RFgen-Vocollect Voice Picking has cut that learning curve down to just three weeks--a 77% reduction in training time.

 Billeter also commented on how the ability to provide greater inventory visibility has allowed the team to become more analytical.
-“With RFgen, we’re able to focus and serve other departments better.
-We knew on paper that some things were happening, but now we can better identify trends,” said Swails, noting that analytics have been particular helpful in solving inventory challenges.
+"With RFgen, we're able to focus and serve other departments better.
+We knew on paper that some things were happening, but now we can better identify trends," said Swails, noting that analytics have been particularly helpful in solving inventory challenges.

 1 Vocollect product information.